tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 on each page unless it's well known, eg MP3, PNG etc. Then refer to it by initials.

-Your acronym is well known if you believe that 80% of LiveCode users will understand, and commonly use, the term.
+Your acronym is well known if you believe that 80% of users will understand, and commonly use, the term.

 Don't use full stops in abbreviations - GIF, not G.I.F.